fufuok/ntp/DOC.md

     // Precision is the reported precision of the server's clock.
     Precision time.Duration

+    // Version is the NTP protocol version number reported by the server.
+    Version int

     // Stratum is the "stratum level" of the server.
 The smaller the number,
     // the closer the server is to the reference clock.
 Stratum 1 servers are